Nhungvoooo/nhung/content/pages/blog/what-is-a-design-system.md

 slug: what-is-a-design-system
 date: '2024-03-14'
 excerpt: >-
-  Through the IIBA™ Business Analysis Certification coaching.
-This experience gave me valuable insights into methodologies such as BA techniques, stakeholder analysis, and business requirements.
-With a strong focus on the Business Analysis Body of Knowledge (BABOK) V3, the certification has equipped me with a deeper understanding of facilitating stakeholder communication, conducting strategic analyses to align solutions with business goals, and evaluating the effectiveness of implemented solutions.
+  Through the IIBA™ Business Analysis Certification coaching, give a valuable insights into methodologies such as BA techniques, stakeholder analysis, and business requirements.
+With a strong focus on the Business Analysis Body of Knowledge (BABOK) V3, the certification has equipped me with a deeper understanding of facilitating stakeholder communication, conducting strategic analyses to align solutions, and evaluating the effectiveness of implemented solutions.
 featuredImage:
   url: /images/Anh 02.jpeg
   altText: Thumbnail